MSG-13/docs/docs/join.md

 # Join MSG Gaang

-## How to join
+## How to join with GHST Tribute

-You have two options...

-### GHST Tribute

-350 GHST = 1 Share
+50 GHST = 1 Share

-Additional tributes in increments of 350 GHST will be credited with LOOT.
+Additional tributes in increments of 50 GHST will be credited with LOOT.

-### Land Parcel Tribute

-- Humble = 1 Share
-- Reasonable = 1 Share + 1 Loot
-- Spacious = 1 Share + 1 Loot

-#### Tribute Adjustments

-Tribute amount changes will be triggered via DAO vote.

-We are currently discussing adjustments in [this forum thread.](https://forum.daohaus.club/t/adjust-the-land-parcel-ghst-share-ratio-msg/9532)

 ### Why Shares and Loot?